Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game2_clue_analysis.md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-These clues are excellent at misdirecting.
-'Fast-paced action', 'protagonist facing dangerous situations', and 'violence' strongly point towards 'Thriller' and potentially 'Crime'.
-'Psychological states' and 'inner thoughts and feelings' also lean towards 'Thriller' and 'Crime' over 'Mystery'.
-They are completely unrelated to the core of 'Mystery'.
+These clues are highly specific to 'Thriller' and 'Crime' (action, high-stakes, legal system, police work, violence, criminal activity) and completely miss the core of 'Mystery'.
+They offer strong misdirection.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices